Abhi1226L/PopUp-Model/README.md

 ## What I learned

- I learnt using of CSS properties like background-size,position,transition,animation and connecting animation with javascript while the button is clicked
+I learned to use CSS properties such as `background-size`, `background-position`, `transition`, and `animation`, and how to connect animations with JavaScript to trigger them when a button is clicked.

  ## Author